Meet the Team

 Outside of work Ashley spends her time with her family (2 children, Husband & Golden Retriever- ‘Diego’) at the beach, parks or anywhere outdoors.

-Brianna Benn
+Brianna Ming

 Brianna Benn completed a Bachelor of Physiotherapy (Honours) at the University of Queensland in 2017.